Chart Color Schemes

 Avalon - Palm Beach's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Avalon - Palm Beach.
-The prevalence of common health conditions across all age groups is very low.
-Approximately 80% of the total population (10,604 people) has private health cover, compared to 74.1% across Greater Sydney and a national average of 55.3%.
+Prevalence of common health conditions across all age groups was very low.
+Approximately 80% of the total population (10,604 people) had private health cover, compared to 74.1% across Greater Sydney and a national average of 55.3%.

-The most common medical conditions in the area are arthritis and asthma, impacting 7.6% and 6.4% of residents respectively.
-72.9% of residents declare themselves completely clear of medical ailments, compared to 72.8% across Greater Sydney.
-The area has 28.1% of residents aged 65 and over (3,710 people), which is higher than the 24.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions were arthritis and asthma, impacting 7.6 and 6.4% of residents respectively.
+72.9% of residents declared themselves completely clear of medical ailments, compared to 72.8% across Greater Sydney.
+As of the latest data (15th March 20XX), 28.1% of residents were aged 65 and over (3,710 people), higher than the 24.1% in Greater Sydney.
+Health outcomes among seniors were particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health